datalad-handbook/book/docs/usecases/HCP_dataset.rst

    ran over the Christmas break and finished before everyone went back to work.
    Getting 15 million files into datasets?
 Check!

-   **Where things went wrong**

-   As with virtually any undertaking that involves a computer and code, the initial tries were not 100% successful.
-After a complete download, the log files of HTCondor and some datasets showed some mis-specified S3 URLs in tables (``%`` characters were accidentally replaced by ``,``) and an exploration of the resulting datasets showed individual datasets with non-dropped or missing contents.
-After a thorough data check, correcting tables, and rebuilding affected datasets, in  Mid-January a ``HCP1200`` superdataset was build and all subjects' nested datasets were added as subdatasets.

 Using a Remote Indexed Archive Store for dataset hosting
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""